areyesjr/areyesjr.github.io/_posts/2019-11-12-terminal-setup.md

 title: 'Terminal Setup'
 date: 2019-11-12 00:00:00
 featured_image: '/images/2019-11-12/featured_terminal.jpg'
-excerpt: I recently had the opportunity to travel to Israel for work.
-The experience was prodigious and one that I will never forget.
-In this post I share my thougts as well as a couple of pictures.
+excerpt: I get asked all of the time how I setup my terminal to look the way that it does.
+In this post I share my secret sauce with the world.
+Hint, its not a secret.
 ---

 ![](/images/2019-11-12/terminal.png)